-Virtual learning removes time and place barriers and offers students a quality alternative to the traditional classroom.
+Virtual learning removes time and place barriers and offers students an effective alternative to the traditional classroom.
 Districts are quickly, seamlessly — and successfully — integrating virtual options from Apex Learning to engage more students by enabling them to enroll in a wider variety of classes and complete coursework on a schedule that works for them.

-A virtual school increases access to high-quality educational opportunities for all students.
+A virtual school increases access to effective educational opportunities for all students.
 Based on its proven effectiveness with secondary students, schools are using virtual learning to:

 - Expand a course catalog

 - Overcome a shortage of qualified teachers

 - Provide options for students seeking alternatives to the traditional classroom.

 Learn more about our Virtual School.